Republic (Plato): Book II: Ring of Gyges (357a–383c)

 Socrates suggests that they use the city as an image to seek how justice comes to be in the soul of an individual.
-After attributing the origin of society to the individual not being self-sufficient and having many needs which he cannot supply himself, they go on to describe the development of the city.
-Socrates first describes the "healthy state", but Glaucon considers this hardly different than "a city of pigs."
+After attributing the origin of society to the individual not being self-sufficient and having many needs which he cannot supply himself, Socrates first describes a "healthy state" made up of producers who make enough for a modest subsistence, but Glaucon considers this hardly different than "a city of pigs."
 Socrates then goes on to describe the luxurious city, which he calls "a fevered state".
-This requires a guardian class to defend and attack on its account.
+Acquiring and defending these luxuries requires a guardian class to wage wars.